-- Describe key components and common pathologies of the skin, hair, nails, and breasts. - Analyze procedures and surgeries as they relate to the skin, hair, nails, and breasts. - Describe the components and common pathologies of the musculoskeletal system. - · Analyze orthopedic surgeries and how they relate to pathological conditions. - Describe basic anatomy and functions of the respiratory system, hemic and lymphatic systems, and the mediastinum and diaphragm. - Review diagnoses common to the respiratory system, the hemic and lymphatic systems, and the mediastinum and diaphragm. - Identify HCPCS Level II codes and guidelines as they apply to the respiratory system, the hemic and lymphatic systems, and the mediastinum and diaphragm. - Demonstrate appropriate use of modifiers.
+- Describe key components and common pathologies of the skin, hair, nails, and breasts. - Analyze procedures and surgeries as they relate to the skin, hair, nails, and breasts. - Describe the components and common pathologies of the musculoskeletal system. - Analyze orthopedic surgeries and how they relate to pathological conditions. - Describe basic anatomy and functions of the respiratory system. - Review diagnoses common to the respiratory system. - Identify HCPCS Level II codes and guidelines as they apply to the respiratory system, the hemic and lymphatic systems, and the mediastinum and diaphragm. - Demonstrate appropriate use of modifiers.

-TEMC 1130 Coding III
+TEMC 1131 Coding III